Smart Font Features

 Workarounds to current font technologies have been used to create Urdu-specific fonts, but these approaches do not scale well when multiple languages and a variety of diacritics are needed.
-For this reason, SIL International has developed Awami Nastaliq, specifically intended to support lesser-known languages of Southwest Asia (using an extended version of Graphite).
+For this reason, SIL International has developed Awami Nastaliq, specifically intended to support lesser-known languages of South Asia (using an extended version of Graphite).
 While there are several fonts that support Urdu, this is the first Nastaliq-style font that supports a wide variety of lesser-known languages.

 To solve the problem of collisions, we have enhanced Graphite with an automatic collision-fixing capability.
 The Graphite engine makes use of a simplified form of the rendered glyphs to detect collisions, shift nuqtas and diacritics, and add kerning to create nicely laid-out text.
 Besides fixing collisions, the shape-based kerning mechanism can also create diagonal overlaps in the sloping text, as Nastaliq is traditionally written.

 We have added a number of user-selectable variations in Awami Nastaliq.
 These include:

 - Hook on medial heh‐goal: some Nastaliq writers omit the hook on the medial heh-goal forms, while others include it

 - Initial heh doachashmee: heart-shape (default) vs. round/tear-drop shape